Financial Assistance Program - Day Camp & Park Kids

 - Participant registrants must be on the lease to be eligible for a CHA membership.
-When signing up online for the membership, the resident's Client ID number and the last four digits of their social security number will be required for lease validation.
+When signing up online for the membership, the last four digits of their social security number will be required for lease validation.

 - Membership requests will be validated by CHA.
-Once validated, the membership is valid for Fall 2020 programming through Summer 2021.
+Once validated, the membership is valid through Summer 2021.

-- In-person registration at the parks is still avialble, however the paper “voucher” will no longer be required.
+- In-person registration at the parks is still available, however the paper “voucher” will no longer be required.

 - To register in-person at a park, a current, photo ID is required.
 Park Staff will validate residency using the participant registrant’s name, date of birth, and the last four digits of the social security number.
 Park Staff will also help set up a Park District account, if they do not already exist, and add the CHA discount membership.